panthernet/ThunderED/readme.md

 * Incursion notifications - receive notifications when specified regions or constellations has Sansha Incursions
 * Nullsec campaign  - sovereignty contest campaign notifications about TCU/IHUB entosis occurs in specified regions or constellations
 * FWStats - access to !fwstats command to display information about the FW faction along with the LP farming tips
-* HR Module - inspect your members and pilots applying to join your corporation
+* HR Module - inspect your members and pilots applying to join your corporation, select and assign spies, search members mail
 * SystemLogFeeder - feed critical bot logs right into the Discord channel
 * Contracts Feeder - keep track on contracts with flexible filtering capabilities
 * Sov Index Tracker - track sov index changes with just-in-time notifications
+* Web Config Editor (WIP) - edit settings using the web interface
+* Industry Jobs Feeder - feed jobs and their statuses using agile filtering system
+* Stats module - display KM based stats for selected entity with different criteria, schedule and display KM rating between several corps/alliances
+* Commands Module
+  - WIP Ships command - define patterns and receive statistics about the ships/fits your members can fly
+  - Define which roles your members can self-assign

 ## Build Requirements
-* Visual Studio 2017 Community Edition (Windows)
+* Visual Studio 2019 Community Edition (Windows)
 * Docker (Linux)
-* .NET Core 2.1
+* .NET Core 2.2

 ## Pics
 [The bottom of the 1st post, under the cut](https://forums.eveonline.com/t/thundered-eve-online-discord-bot/74213)